Yandex Cloud

 Note

-Security group rules can only contain addresses in CIDR format.
-You cannot assign a group where another security group is used.
+Security group rules must specify IP ranges in CIDR format.
+You cannot assign a group that uses a different security group.

 6. Under Allocation, select the load balancer node subnets in different availability zones and enable their traffic.